Tsusei11/smplbroker/README.md

 ## 🚀 Key Features

-*   **Multi-Tier Client Management:** Secure onboarding and verification for both individual (physical) and institutional (corporate) clients[cite: 2].
+*   **Multi-Tier Client Management:** Secure onboarding and verification for both individual and institutional clients.
-*   **Advanced Portfolio System:** Users can manage multiple independent portfolios[cite: 2].
+*   **Advanced Portfolio System:** Users can manage multiple independent portfolios.
 The system rigorously tracks both *Available Balance* (free capital) and *Blocked Balance* (funds reserved for pending limit orders).
 *   **Asset Trading:** Support for trading traditional financial assets, specifically Stocks (with country and sector data) and ETFs (with issuer and fund type data).
 *   **Dual Order Execution Engine:**
     *   **Market Orders:** Executed immediately at the current market price with a fixed 1.5% commission, deducting funds directly from the available balance.
-    *   **Limit Orders:** Allows users to set a target price and expiration date[cite: 2].
+    *   **Limit Orders:** Allows users to set a target price and expiration date.
 Automatically blocks the required funds and executes when market conditions are met (2.8% commission), or unlocks capital if canceled/expired.
 *   **Financial Auditability:** Immutable transaction history guaranteeing full visibility into the lifecycle of every stock order, regardless of its final status.

 ## 🧠 System Architecture & Design Decisions